They Like To Hang Out With Horses!

 Maintenance includes daily brushing and frequent use of a deshedding tool to handle the ongoing shedding

-.
-Bathing is not usually needed very often unless there has been exposure to messy terrain, etc.
+Bathing is not usually needed very often unless there has been exposure to messy terrain, etc., but freshening up of the coat with these cleaning dog wipes

 Personality and Traits: